ec-council-learning/Master-ChatGPT-for-Ethical-Hacking/README.md

-# ChatGPT-for-Ethical-Hackers
+# Master-ChatGPT-for-Ethical-Hacking
-ChatGPT for Ethical Hackers, by EC-Council
+Master ChatGPT for Ethical Hacking, by EC-Council